anasau/anasau/README.md

  # :computer: I've been working on
-- Vital - an online multiplayer game where players fight a deadly pandemic of misinformation. :world_map:
+- VIRAL :world_map:	an online multiplayer game where players fight a deadly pandemic of misinformation.

  # What's going on